rudvfaden/rudvfaden.github.io/_pages/about.md

 title: "About"
 ---

 My name is Rud.
 I currently work at Jyske Bank in Denmark.
-The third larges Danish bank.
+The third-largest Danish bank.
-I work as a dataengenieer.
-That means the i design and maintain our companyes datawarehouse.
-I foucs on designing functional, consistent and easily maintaineble data solutions.
+I work as a data engineer.
+That means that I design and maintain our company's data warehouse.
+I focus on designing functional, consistent, and easily maintainable data solutions.

-I am educated as an eocnomist from the Unniversity of Copenhagen.
-But I have worked primaerly as a data enginieer for the last then years.
-First at the Capital Region in Copenhagen and from aug.
+I am educated as an economist at the University of Copenhagen.
+But I have worked primarily as a data engineer for the last ten years.
+First at the Capital Region in Copenhagen and from Aug.
 2021 in Jyske Bank.